Recon-Fuzz/recon-docs/src/recon/dynamic_replacement.md

 And other aspects of the suite

-With Dynamic Replacement you can change one line, click a button and run multiple jobs which have different configurations, without needing to manage multiple branches
+With Dynamic Replacement you can change one line, click a button, and run multiple jobs that have different configurations, without needing to manage multiple branches.

-The code is replaced before running the fuzzer, with every other config remaining the same
+The code is replaced before running the fuzzer, with every other config remaining the same.